-Index Vertex and Edge Cut Algorithms Problems Change Language Source
+Index Cut Vertex and Bridge Algorithms Problems Change Language (Farsi) Source

-The runtime of this algorithm is O(n + m), where n represents the number of vertices and m represents the number of edges.
+The time complexity of this algorithm is O(n+m), where n represents the number of vertices and m represents the number of edges.

 const int maxn = 1e6 + 10;